OptimNow/finops-mcp-bedrock/Tutorial Deploying a FinOps MCP on AWS.md

 **What this policy grants:**
 - Bedrock model invocation (InvokeModel, ListFoundationModels)
-- Cost Explorer and Billing data access
+- Cost Explorer with Billing data access, budgets and price list
-- (Optional) CloudWatch Logs, Compute Optimizer
+- CloudWatch Logs, Compute Optimizer
+- List EC2, S3, RDS services

 ✅ **Verification**: You should see "MCPBedrockPolicy" in your IAM policies list.